MiguelElGallo/Superset_Snowflake_D/README.md

 Docker image for [Superset](https://github.com/ApacheInfra/superset).

 This project is unofficial and not related to Superset or Apache.
+Is a copy of https://github.com/amancevice/docker-superset

+Idea is to make this image to support connections to SnowFlake

 ## Download